The Arts

 - Plus Plan

-A fun art activity to experiment with the use of line.
+A fun art activity to explore shape through the creation of a mask.

 - Plus Plan